 An amphibious excavator is a type of excavator that is outfitted with sealed pontoons that allows it to perform dredging while afloat in shallow waters.
 The pontoons are constructed from high tensile steel and are corrosion and seawater resistant.
 This ensures the excavator can operate in the most demanding of conditions.
 These excavators are completely self-propelled using a hydraulic direct drive track system.

 Amphibious excavator dredge undercarriages are among the newer innovations in the world of industrial equipment.
 These excavators capable of operating in the tough wetlands found worldwide, especially in North America and Europe.
 Historically, engineers would have to figure out ways to create solid ground for these machines by constructing roads or bringing in barges through canals.
-In an effort to reduce these overhead costs involved with wetland industrial applications, engineers developed the amphibious undercarriage.
+In an effort to reduce these overhead costs involved with wetland industrial pump applications, engineers developed the amphibious undercarriage.
 The amphibious undercarriage can be fitted to excavators and other heavy equipment, granting them buoyancy and the ability to work in wet environments without the need for additional construction.

 Amphibious equipment modifications are ideal for safely transporting workers and equipment to job sites over a terrain that is too soft to walk on and too dense to float.
 Previously, these industrial projects would require workers to build canals, roads, or platforms prior to operating heavy equipment in swamps and marshlands.
 Not only was this process time consuming, but also very expensive and potentially damaging to the local environment.
 However, these roads and canals were necessary to support loads of large machinery on soft or wet grounds.
 With the support of amphibious excavators, many steps can be eliminated by driving the machinery directly to the work site.